TCP and UDT connections

-The settings described in this article require a basic understanding of the IP protocol stack, therefore you shouldn’t try to change it, if you have no experience.
+The settings described in this article require a basic understanding of the IP protocol stack, therefore you shouldn’t try to change it, if you are lacking experience.
 Furthermore, we also recommend to read the article about TCP Tuning on Wikipedia before proceeding.

 # TCP and UDT connections